chocolatey/choco-wiki/How-To-Host-Feed.md

 * Package store is filesystem.
 * Can be easily upgrade to Simple Server.
 * Permissions are based on file system/share permissions.
+* Can manage PowerShell gallery type packages.
 * There is no limitation on package sizes (or rather, it can likely handle 100MB+ file sizes, maybe even GB sized packages).
 Don't create multiple GB sized packages, what is wrong with you?! ;)

+**NOTE**: If you must create large packages, see [[Package Reducer|FeaturesPackageReducer]] for keeping used space down on client machines.

 ### Disadvantages
 * Anyone with permission can push and overwrite packages.